 Gas

-According to the American Kennel Club (AKC), hiccuping may be your dog’s way of alleviating a buildup of gas
+According to the American Kennel Club (AKC), hiccuping could be a dog’s way of alleviating a buildup of gas.
+Hiccuping with eating may be more commonly seen in puppies, but it isn’t a cause for alarm in adults either.

 Eating spicy food